Meet the National Runaway Safeline’s (NRS) December volunteer of the month, Sophie Putrim, and learn why she chooses to serve youth in crisis at NRS.

 Tell us a fun fact about yourself.
 I have a twin sister, and although we’re pretty close, we used to love to prank each other when we were younger.
 One time, she sent an embarrassing picture of me to our friends, so I spent the whole day setting up different pranks to play on her (and on our younger brother, because, “Why not?”).
 When she tasted the excessive amount of salt I put in her toothpaste, she cried.
 I also put Saran Wrap under the toilet seat before my brother went to use the bathroom, but my hysterical laughter gave it away and I got in huge trouble with my dad for both instances.

 How did you first get involved with NRS?
 One of my good friends referred me here!
 She said she knew a girl who was a liner here and absolutely loved it.
 She described talking to runaway kids from all across the country.
 It sounded so different than any other opportunity I’d heard of and I thought it couldn’t hurt to try a few of the training classes.
 I am so glad I did because I absolutely love it, too!!

 Why do you choose to keep coming back to work as a youth volunteer?

 So, so many things.
-The smiles and entertaining conversations that always fill the call center, those difficult calls that make me think about how I can improve for next time, and the endless situations that I have yet to encounter.
+The smiles and entertaining conversations that always fill the crisis services center, those difficult calls that make me think about how I can improve for next time, and the endless situations that I have yet to encounter.
 I love feeling like I am helping someone by doing something as simple as talking on the phone.

 What have you gained from your experience?
 Honestly, the first thing I’ve learned here is phone etiquette!
 I feel much more confident talking on the phone now, both in and out of the call center.
 I have also become more perceptive, patient, a better listener, and more aware of and sensitive to the situations of others.